libavg/libavg/sphinxdoc/vectornodes.rst

         .. py:attribute:: angle

             The angle that the rectangle is rotated to in radians.
 0 is unchanged, 3.14 is upside-down.
-The rectangle is rotated around it's center.
+The rectangle is rotated around its center.

         .. py:attribute:: pos